terryl2856/WHSTechNotes/journal.md

 Yes!
 I'm looking foward to this up coming winter break.
 I'm excited for my birthday and my brothers birthday.
 I'm turning 18 and he is turning 7.

 # January 8, 2025
+ Looking Back:
+Reflecting on the last semester, I enjoyed the hands-on projects and the interactive lessons.
+The coding challenges were really fun and insightful.
+ Looking Ahead:
+I am interested in working on a project that involves creating a small game using Unity or developing a machine learning model that can predict certain outcomes.
+I believe these projects would not only be fun but also provide valuable experience that could be useful in future careers.
+ Certifications:
+I am interested in pursuing certifications related to Python programming and Unity game development.

+# January 13, 2025
+The tech industry's pivot towards prioritizing artificial intelligence (Al) skills over traditional tech roles underscores the evolving demands of the job market.
+This shift can enhance opportunities for workers who adapt and acquire Al-related skills, as these skills are increasingly in demand.
+However, it may limit those who do not adapt, as traditional roles may become less prevalent.
+To prepare for a career in this rapidly changing job market, continuous learning and staying updated with the latest technologies are essential.

+# January 22, 2025
+Government intervention in technology companies can significantly impact both the companies and their users.
+For companies, government regulations can impose restrictions on operations, necessitating changes in business models and potentially leading to financial losses.
+For users, these interventions can affect the availability and functionality of services they rely on.
+In the case of TikTok, the potential ban due to national security concerns highlights the tension between technological innovation and government oversight.
+Companies like TikTok can address security concerns by implementing robust data encryption, transparent data handling policies, and collaborating with independent security experts to audit their systems.
+This approach can help build trust with users and governments while maintaining global operations.

+If I were a developer at TikTok working on a new feature to increase user privacy, I would implement a feature that allows users to control the data they share with the platform.
+This could include options to limit data collection to only what is necessary for the app's core functionalities, such as video uploads and basic interactions.
+Users could also have the ability to delete their data from the platform at any time.
+This feature would align with the principles of data minimization and user control, which are crucial aspects of data privacy.
+By giving users more control over their data, TikTok can address security concerns and enhance user trust.

+# January 27, 2025